 Whilst it remains the drivers responsibility to ensure the child is properly restrained, when travelling in a taxi or public service vehicle, the child may travel in the rear only without a child seat where no child seat is available.
 This exception is for practical reasons only, and is not any indication children are safer in such vehicles.
 They are not.
 You should always try to ensure a child seat is available for use at all times.

 Where there is no room for a third child seat in the back of a vehicle, the third child must travel in the front seat with the correct child seat (so there are 2 children in the back directly behind driver & passenger seats and one in the front seat).

 Children aged 3 to 12 years (or up to 135 cm tall)

-For older children the correct child seat will normally be a booster seat (15 to 25kg) or a booster cushion (over 22kg).
-Unlike under 3’s, when travelling in a taxi or passenger service vehicle which does not have a child seat, an over 3 years old must use a child seatbelt (where available), else an adult seat belt and they should sit in the back.
+For older children, the correct child seat will normally be a booster seat (15 to 25kg) or a booster cushion (over 22kg).
+Unlike under 3’s, when travelling in a taxi or passenger service vehicle that does not have a child seat, an over 3 years old must use a child seatbelt (where available), else an adult seat belt and they should sit in the back.

 A child between the ages of 3 and 12 is also permitted to travel in any other vehicle without a child seat where the journey is short, unexpected and necessary.
 The words “short”, “unexpected” & “necessary” have been chosen carefully to ensure that it is only in an emergency situation that a young child can travel without a child seat in a private car.
 Clearly this excludes the daily school run!